puppetlabs/trapperkeeper/README.md

 * `(boot-services-with-cli-data [services cli-data])`: this function expects you to process your own cli args into a map, and also to build up your own list of services to pass in as the first arg.
-It circumvents the normal trapperkeeper `bootstrap.cfg` process, creates a `TrapperkeeperApp` with all of your services, boots them, and returns the app.
+It circumvents the normal Trapperkeeper `bootstrap.cfg` process, creates a `TrapperkeeperApp` with all of your services, boots them, and returns the app.
 * `(boot-services-with-config [services config])`: this function expects you to process your own cli args, configuration data, and build up your own list